Beyond the Rocks (film)

-Beyond the Rocks is a 1922 American silent romantic drama film directed by Sam Wood, starring Rudolph Valentino and Gloria Swanson.
+Beyond the Rocks is a 1922 American silent romantic drama film directed by Sam Wood, and starring Rudolph Valentino and Gloria Swanson.
 It is based on the 1906 novel of the same name by Elinor Glyn.
-Beyond the Rocks was long considered lost but a nitrate print of the film was discovered in the Netherlands in 2003.
-The film was restored and released on DVD by Milestone Film & Video in 2006.
+The film was long considered lost but a nitrate print of it was discovered in the Netherlands in 2003.
+Beyond the Rocks was restored and released on DVD by Milestone Film & Video in 2006.

 Plot

-Captain Fitzgerald (Alec B. Francis), a retired guardsman on a modest pension, has to support three daughters: Theodora (Swanson) and her older half-sisters.
+Captain Fitzgerald, a retired guardsman on a modest pension, has to support three daughters: Theodora and her older half-sisters.
 Theodora's sisters pin their hopes on her marrying a wealthy man.

 One day, Theodora goes out on a rowboat off the coast of Dorset and falls into the water.
-She is rescued by Lord Hector Bracondale (Valentino).
+She is rescued by Lord Hector Bracondale.
 He is young, handsome and wealthy, but "not the marrying kind".
-Out of a sense of duty to her beloved father, she reluctantly agrees to wed the middle-aged, short, stout Josiah Brown (Robert Bolder), a former grocer's assistant who is now a multi-millionaire.
+Out of a sense of duty to her beloved father, she reluctantly agrees to wed the middle-aged, short, stout Josiah Brown, a former grocer's assistant who is now a multi-millionaire.

 They honeymoon in the Alps.
 By coincidence, Bracondale stops at the same inn.
-Rich American widow Jane McBride (Mabel Van Buren) persuades the young bride to accompany her on a climbing excursion.
+Rich American widow Jane McBride persuades the young bride to accompany her on a climbing excursion.
 Theodora slips and dangles precariously by her safety line over a cliff.
 Bracondale appears and climbs down to her, but they are too heavy for the others to pull up.
 Bracondale has them lower him and Theodora to a ledge below.
 While they wait for more help to arrive, Theodora tells Bracondale (who does not initially recognize her) where they last met.

 They meet a third time in Paris, and finally acknowledge their love for each other.
 However, Theodora refuses to run away with Bracondale.

 Bracondale strives to do the right thing.
-He asks his sister, Lady Anningford (June Elvidge), to befriend Theodora.
+He asks his sister, Lady Anningford, to befriend Theodora.
 Lady Anningford invites the Browns to her country estate.
 Bracondale, however, cannot stay away.
 He tries once again to persuade Theodora to change her mind, without success.
 Meanwhile, Josiah is persuaded by another guest, renowned explorer Sir Lionel Grey, to fund his dangerous expedition.
 Bracondale leaves, and Josiah is called away on business.
 Theodora writes a letter to each; to Bracondale, she declares her love, but stresses once more that it cannot be fulfilled.
-Morella Winmarleigh (Gertrude Astor), who desires Bracondale for herself, secretly opens the letters and, after perusing them, switches them.
+Morella Winmarleigh, who desires Bracondale for herself, secretly opens the letters and, after perusing them, switches them.

 After Bracondale reads the message meant for Josiah, he rushes to stop Josiah from reading his, but is too late.
 Josiah accuses Bracondale of stealing his wife, but the nobleman denies that Theodora has been unfaithful.

 After further consideration, Josiah decides to put his wife's happiness ahead of his own and joins Grey's expedition to Northern Africa.
 His death makes it possible for the young lovers to be together.